TLXML: Task-Level Explanation of Meta-Learning via Influence Functions

-In the experiments in Section~\ref{task_distinction} with MiniImagenet, we encountered negative eigenvalues of the Hessian.
+We employ MAML as the learning algorithm and train a two-layer fully connected network with widths of 32 and 5, using ReLU activations and batch normalization layers (1,285 parameters) with 1000 meta-batches sampled from 128 training tasks in each dataset.
+For the MiniImagenet dataset, the model's input is a 32-dimensional feature vector extracted from the image using the Bag-of-Visual-Words~\citep{csurka2002visual} with SIFT descriptors~\citep{lowe1999object, lowe2004distinctive} and k-means clustering.
+For the Omniglot dataset, it is a 36-dimensional feature vector extracted from the image by applying 2-dimensional FFT and clipping the 6$\times$6 image at the center. \paragraph{MiniImagenet} In the experiments in Section~\ref{task_distinction} with MiniImagenet, we encounter negative eigenvalues of the Hessian.
 We provide some details here.
-The plot in Figure~\ref{fig: eigenvalue.png} shows 1285 eigenvalues arranged from the largest to the smallest.
-We can see that the non-zero eigenvalues are almost restricted to the first several hundred elements.
-We can also see 92 negative eigenvalues in the tail.
+Figure~\ref{fig: eigenvalue.png} shows 1285 eigenvalues arranged from the largest to the smallest.
+We observe that large positive eigenvalues mainly appear in the first several hundred elements, and also that negative eigenvalues appear in the tail.

+In addition to the results mentioned in the main paper, as a sanity check, we checked that reducing the similarity of training and test tasks leads to a degradation of the self-ranks.
+We degrade the test tasks by darkening their images and examine whether the ranks and scores of the originally identical training tasks (referred to as \textit{self-ranks} and \textit{self-scores}) worsen as the similarity decreases.

+Figure~\ref{test-with-degraded-tasks} shows examples of the results obtained with MiniImagenet.
+We observe that the ranks and scores tend to get worse as the darkness (parameterized by $\alpha$) or the portion (parametrized by \textit{ratio}) of dark images in the test task increases.
+Those are example plots in the case of a small amount of Hessian pruning.
+We investigate the effects of pruning on the adequacy of the influence scores by looking at the correlations between the degradation parameters ($\alpha$ and ratio) and the two influence measures(self-ranks and self-scores), which are shown in the third to sixth columns of Table~\ref{tab: pruning_mi}.
+We observe that appropriate pruning improves those correlation values.